avijitghosh700/pizza-order-service/README.md

-# Pizza-Delivery-Service_demo
+# Pizza Order Service
-A simple pizza order service demo. 🍕
+A simple pizza order service for fun. 🍕